ne1up/ne1up/README.md

 ##### Issues specific to browsers with ad blocking extensions

 Some ad blockers (such as uBlock Origin) prevent connections to certain WebTorrent servers.
 This prevents ne1up peers from connecting.
-To work around this, you can either disable your ad blocker or [self-host your own Chitchatter instance](#self-hosting).
+To work around this, you can either disable your ad blocker or [self-host your own ne1up instance](#self-hosting).

 ##### Issues specific to iOS Safari